ISS-SOA/FlipFlap_HW/README.md

 - [Follow these instructions to setup git](https://help.github.com/articles/set-up-git/) (Only do 'Setting up Git').
 - [Follow these directions to create an SSH key and add it to your Github account](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/)

-#### 2. Getting the assignment repository from Github
+#### 2. Getting the assignment code from Github
-Now, clone the files needed to start this homework project in a new directory:
+Now, clone the files needed to start this homework assignment in a new directory:

     $ git clone git@github.com:ISS-SOA/FlipFlap_HW.git

-This will create a directory called `FlipFlap_HW` in your current directory:
+This will create a directory called `FlipFlap_HW/` in your current directory:

-*DO NOT FORK THIS REPO* because you will not submit your solution as pull requests!
-You may, however, fork the repo if you wish to submit pull requests that fix typos, etc.
+*DO NOT FORK THE CLASS REPO* because you will not submit your solution as pull requests!

-If you are familiar with git and Github, please create your own personal repo on Github and push to it.
 If you are new to git and Github, please read the submission instructions at the end, very carefully.
+To submit your assignment, you will later create your own personal repository on Github and push to it.

 ### Your Assignment